scsskid/salary-plus/README.md

 - `npm install`
 - `npm run serve`

-Server will reload according to settings in `./lightserverrc`
+Server will reload according to settings in `.lightserverrc`